clear cut area with some plants and left trees. Foto: Mostphotos Lars Johansson

 Logotype Official Statistics of Sweden

-Breakdown of gross fellings by part of the country:
+Breakdown of gross fellings in 2023 by part of the country:

 Gross felling by type of cutting